matplotlib/matplotlib/doc/devel/documenting_mpl.rst

-Keep in mind that we may want to reorganize the contents later, so let's avoid top level names in references like ``user`` or ``devel`` or ``faq`` unless necesssary, because for example the FAQ "what is a backend?" could later become part of the users guide, so the label::
+Keep in mind that we may want to reorganize the contents later, so let's avoid top level names in references like ``user`` or ``devel`` or ``faq`` unless necessary, because for example the FAQ "what is a backend?" could later become part of the users guide, so the label::

     .. _what-is-a-backend